jorzel/hashnode/cla88v3p2000j09l53mwo1sfn.md

 source: https://docs.jolie-lang.org/v1.10.x/language-tools-and-standard-library/architectural-composition/synchronousvsasynchronous.html

 Asynchronous culture brings people autonomy and lets them improve their skills and work effects.
-John Fried and David Heinemeier Hansson in their book [It doesn't have to be crazy at work](https://www.amazon.com/Doesnt-Have-Be-Crazy-Work/dp/0008323445) share some experiences of how they introduce a company culture that respects creative effort:
+Jason Fried and David Heinemeier Hansson in their book [It doesn't have to be crazy at work](https://www.amazon.com/Doesnt-Have-Be-Crazy-Work/dp/0008323445) share some experiences of how they introduce a company culture that respects creative effort:
 - meeting slots, if the meeting is necessary can only be scheduled in a given period of time, e.g between 10 a.m and 1 p.m.
 - library rules in a workplace, even if you work in an open space you can behave as if you are in a library (calm, quiet),
 - eventual response, you can ask a question to your workmate, but do not demand an immediate answer.